skladek/SKWebServiceController/README.md

 #### Put

 Performs a put request on the provided endpoint.
 This method has an optional json parameter.
 This object must be a valid JSON object.
 This will be converted to data and sent with the request.

+### Data Methods

+There is currently a single method for getting data from a URL.
+This method has a `DataCompletion` object that is executed when the request is complete.
+This does not attempt to parse or format the data in any way, it simply returns whatever data is sent by the web service.

+#### Get Data

+This method takes a full URL and will return any data returned by the web service without attempting to format or manipulate it in any way.

 ### Image Methods